Social Media Guidelines

 Conduct and ethics: As a representative of the university, it is imperative for you to maintain the same standards of conduct expected of all CU employees.
 Be respectful, positive, helpful and informative.
 Do not engage in negative banter and do not take a political stand on topics or legislation.

-Protect confidential and proprietary information: Do not post any private, restricted or sensitive information about the university and its students, staff, faculty or alumni.
+Protect confidential and proprietary information: Do not post private, restricted or sensitive information about the university or its students, staff, faculty or alumni.
 Types of private information include FERPA-protected student information, Social Security numbers, credit card numbers and medical records.

 Definitions for private, restricted and sensitive information can be found on the glossary page at https://www.cu.edu/ope/policy/policy-resources-and-tools.
 Employees must still follow the applicable federal requirements such as FERPA and HIPAA, as well as NCAA regulations.
 Adhere to all applicable university privacy and confidentiality policies.

 Ensure the security of your social media account.
 A compromise of your account can lead to malicious entities posting inappropriate or even illegal material on your behalf.
 This could lead to reputational risk to the university.
-If you post on behalf to social media sites of the university be sure to use a different password for each your official social media accounts, personal social media accounts, and your university provided accounts.
+If you post on behalf of the university to social media sites be sure to use a different password for each your official social media accounts, personal social media accounts and your university provided accounts.
 Follow best practices found at https://www.cu.edu/content/best-practice#Passwords in selecting and protecting your passwords.
-If you notice or hear about any abnormal activities occurring through your account or feel that it might have been compromised, contact the IT Security office.
+If you notice or hear about any abnormal activities occurring through your account or feel that it might have been compromised, contact your IT Security office.